 How does the IETF Trust currently handle these matters?

-Should the licensee (currently, ICANN) be responsible for some or all of these payments?
+Should the Licensee (currently, ICANN) be responsible for some or all of these payments?

 Why should the IETF Trust be entitled to retain all damages received as a result of enforcement of the IANA Marks, after the expenses of ICANN, PTI, CCG, the operational communities and the Trust are reimbursed?